Skip to main content

 I am an Assistant Professor of Computer Science at the University of Chicago.
 I received my PhD in Computer Science from Yale University in 2020.
 My current research explores social dynamics in human-robot interactions, where a robot’s social behaviors lead to positive outcomes for people (e.g., improved team dynamics and performance in a human-robot team, educational learning outcomes for children).
 During my PhD, I focused on developing robots that improve the performance of human-robot teams by shaping team dynamics to promote inclusion, trust, and cohesion.

-Chenhao Tan is an assistant professor at the Department of Computer Science and the UChicago Data Science Institute.
+Chenhao Tan is an associate professor at the Department of Computer Science and the UChicago Data Science Institute.
 His main research interests include language and social dynamics, human-centered machine learning, and multi-community engagement.
 He is also broadly interested in computational social science, natural language processing, and artificial intelligence.

 Website